codefellows-seattle-301d27/10-functional-programming/PORTFOLIO-ASSIGNMENT.md

 # Your Portfolio for Class 10 - Functional Programming!

-Scopes and closures and IIFE's, oh my! :grimacing:
+Scopes and functional programming and IIFE's, oh my!

 Apply some functional programming concepts to your portfolio codebase.